vordimous/wellageddev/content/about.md

 > [Transplace => UberFreight](https://www.transplace.com/)

 This reliable `EDI` parser is able to convert any EDI file into an object format of choice (XML, JSON, etc.).
 I developed the algorithm that utilized specific Java class definitions to know how to parse any type of EDI file.
 This gave us the power to define broad or specific rules in each `Java` class file that would teach the algorithm how to read any EDI file.
 The classes could then be extended to build custom file parsers.
-Transpace was bought by UberFreight.
+Transplace was bought by UberFreight.

 ## Skills